 - (a) The Scheduler will notify all Team Representatives when the USHL Junior schedule is released.
 Teams must submit their required number of available dates to the Scheduler no later than 15 days after notification.
-Team Representatives may request an extension from the Executive Board.
-If they teams do not submit the required number of dates it may result in fewer home games. - (b) Fines for late submissions: one day late = \$100; 2-7 days late = \$125 additional; 8-14 days late = \$225 additional.
-If dates are not received by the 15th day, the team will be dropped from the League. - (c) The home team must decide whether the Varsity or JV games are played first, prior to finalization of the schedule.
+Team Representatives can request an extension from the Executive Committee.
+If teams do not submit the required number of dates it can result in fewer home games. - (b) Fines for late submissions: one day late = \$100.00; 2-7 days late = \$125.00 additional; 8-14 days late = \$225.00 additional.
+If dates are not received by the 15th day, the team will be dropped from the League. - (c) The home team must decide whether the Varsity or Jr. Varsity games are played first, prior to finalization of the schedule.
 Changes can be made only if agreed upon by both Team Representatives. - (d) Schedule will reflect on-ice time, not game time.